TeraflopsBH/qbt-update-sh/README.md

-# qbt-update-sh
+# qBitTorrent Updater (`qbt-update-sh`)

 ## Intro
-Linux BASH script to automatically download and update qbittorrent-nox to the latest version available.
+Linux BASH script which provides an option to automatically download and update qbittorrent-nox to the latest version available.
-Currently, it is mainly intended for updating already installed qBitTorrent-nox on DietPi linux.
+Currently, it is mainly intended for installing and updating already installed qBitTorrent-nox on `DietPi` linux.
-It is strongly suggested to install qbittorrent-nox using 'dietpi-software' script because it performs all config needed.

-This script replaces the apt package version of qBitTorrent-nox with a 3rd party executable, because Debian apt package versions are not always up to date.
+This script replaces the apt package version of qBitTorrent-nox with a 3rd party executable, main reason being Debian apt package versions are not always up to date.

 ### The way it works